Fouad Awad: Biography

 Awad was born on October 7, 1956, in Nazareth to Palestinian parents.
-He attended Nazareth Baptist School, where he and for the first time experienced theatre by participating in school performances.
+He attended Nazareth Baptist School, where he, for the first time, experienced theatre by participating in school performances.
 In 1979, he made his directorial debut with the production "The King is The King" (based on a novel by the late Syrian playwright Saad Alla Wannous).
 He earned his Bachelor of Fine Arts degree from Tel Aviv University in 1982.
 While at Tel Aviv University, he directed "Miss Julie" written by August Strindberg and "Men in the Sun" written by the Palestinian writer, Ghassan Kanafani.
 "Men in the Sun" deals with the journey of four Palestinians seeking to travel to Kuwait in a hope of finding a job there during the oil boom.
 They went through a checkpoint after another, driven by the elusive dream of better future, only to be found dead upon reaching Kuwait.
 From 1983 until 1987, He worked at the Municipal Cultural Centre in Nazareth.
 While working at the Cultural Centre, he directed several plays, including, "The Dervishes are Looking for the Truth" written by the Syrian writer, Mustafa Al Hallaj as well as "Ashater Hasan" based on the folktale known by the same title.

 In 1986, he directed "A Song of a Deformed Soldier" which constituted a turning point in the theatrical production, combining sundry forms of theatrical art such puppets and masks.
 The play dealt with the compulsory military service amongst the Druze community.
 In 1987 he directed Birds, a play written by Ibrahim Khalaileh which deals with the Palestinian desire to break free from the Israeli occupation.
 The play was well received in many European countries.
 In 1989, Awad received "Best Theatre Director" award as well as "Best Theatrical Work" award for the play "Jaber's Head" from Acre Theatre Festival.